niquet/niquet/README.md

 Fresh out of a CS degree, I saw teams stall—not from technical barriers, but from missing the point.
 Curiosity and clear communication make or break success.

 I challenge assumptions, dig into the fundamentals, and turn “boring” work into progress.
-I’m here to keep my team inspired and always ask the “why” others miss.
+I’m here to solve problems once and right, build software that scales and delights.

 Today, I bring this mindset to backend teams I work on.
-I focus on unblocking challenges, motivating with positivity, and cutting to the core problem—often finding a simpler way forward.
-The goal: solve problems once and right, boost morale, and build software that scales, delights, and breaks new ground.
+I focus on unblocking, motivating with positivity, and finding a simpler way forward.

 <img align="left" src="assets/rubber-duck.png" height="128px">